IEEE-PES-TF-Cloud4PowerGrid/cloud_adoption_tutorials/managing_ders_at_scale/README.md

 ```ini
 cdk synth
 ```
-To deploy the template that you synthesized with CDK synth on an AWS account.
-You need to install AWS CLI on the build machine and set up an AWS profile
+To deploy the template that you synthesized with CDK synth in an AWS account, run the following command.
+You may need to install AWS CLI on the build machine and set up an AWS profile
 ```ini
 cdk deploy
 ```